 Use of FDI and Risk Management.
-In addition, the Sub-Fund may, for efficient portfolio management use FDIs primarily to manage the Sub-Fund's cash balances or cash flows or, to hedge specific risks.
-In addition, the Sub-Fund may use FDIs for investment purposes such as a substitute for investing directly in securities, managing duration and gaining or adjusting exposure to particular markets, sectors or currencies, and which may embed leverage.
-Any use of FDI by the Sub-Fund shall be limited to (i) interest rate futures, (ii) bond futures, (iii) forward foreign exchange contracts, and (iv) non-deliverable forward contracts..
+In addition, the Sub-Fund may, for efficient portfolio management purposes, use financial derivative instruments ("FDI") to take exposure to assets of the type described above, primarily to reduce the Sub-Fund's cash balances, hedge specific risks, and/or manage the cash flows and trading across multiple time-zones.
+Any use of FDI by the Sub-Fund shall be limited to (i) futures in respect of UCITS-eligible fixed income indices and the other assets in which the Sub-Fund may invest, as described above; (ii) forward foreign exchange contracts (including non-deliverable forwards), (iii) options, (iv) interest rate swaps, and (v) credit default swaps.
+The Sub-Fund may either be a buyer or seller of protection under credit default swaps.
 FDI are described under "Use of Financial Derivative Instruments" in the "Investment Objectives and Policies" section of the Prospectus.